The Script --

 Assembling the Segments

 Documentary writers who prefer a systematic approach (and have the luxury of time) start by typing -- or having typed -- a transcript of the interviews on a computer, complete with time-code references.
-This is especially valuable if they need to break up numerous lengthy interviews and rearrange them in a topical sequence.
+This is especially valuable if they need to break up numerous lengthy interviews and rearrange them in a topical or more logical sequence.

 Most word processing programs allow two or more windows on the screen.